Using Uncertainty Quantification to Characterize and Improve Out-of-Domain Learning for PDEs: +

 The primary challenge with ensembles is their high computational complexity during both training and inference.
 An ensemble-based model for surrogate modeling diminishes the computational benefits gained from using a data-driven approach over classical solvers.
 Here, we propose \method, a method which makes a simple modification to the NO architecture, along with a diversity-enforcing regularization term, to emulate the favorable UQ properties of \ensemblenomethod, while being computationally cheaper.

 For the architecture change, we modify the last feed-forward layer to have $M$ output/prediction heads instead of one.
+(See \cref{subsec:ablation_num_heads} for a hyperparameter study on the choice of $M$.)
 The architecture may be viewed as an ensemble with the individual models sharing parameters up to the penultimate layer.
-While parameter-sharing significantly reduces the computational complexity, when compared to using a full ensemble, it simultaneously hinders the diversity within the ensemble, which we showed is a crucial element for generating good uncertainty estimates.
-(See \cref{subsec:why_ensembles_good_uq}.)
+While parameter-sharing significantly reduces the computational complexity, when compared to using a full ensemble, it simultaneously hinders the diversity within the ensemble, which we showed is a crucial element for generating good uncertainty estimates (see \cref{subsec:why_ensembles_good_uq}).

-To mitigate this, and to encourage diverse predictions, we propose to maximize the following diversity measure among the last-layer weights corresponding to the $M$ prediction heads.
+To encourage diverse predictions, we propose to maximize the following diversity measure among the last-layer weights corresponding to the $M$ prediction heads.
 We also constrain the in-domain predictions from each of these heads to match the ground truth outputs.
 Formally, we solve: \allowdisplaybreaks